pluarant/pluarant.github.io/documentation/tutorials/open-source-whatsapp-clone/backend.md

 ## Conclusion of part five

-In this part, we have learnt about hosting backend on your own infrastructure.
+In this part, we have learnt about hosting backend API on your own infrastructure.
+In the next part, we will learn about how to host Mesibo real-time server on your own premise.

 [On to Part 6 >>](conclusion.md){: class="button outline-btn" style="margin-bottom: 30px; margin-right: 100%"}